 Families can always go to their bank to get a private loan for education.
 What you need to be wary of with private loans is the interest rates.
 Loans from the government often have lower interest rates, but not always.
 Compare your options and make your choice carefully.

 Tips for Taking Out Loans

 Fill Out the FAFSA on Time: The FAFSA (Free Application for Federal Student Aid) is something that every college student needs to fill out if they want to receive financial aid.
 The sooner you fill it out the more likely you are to receive the amount you need.
-FAFSA is available on the first of the year and can be filled out with old tax information (so you can turn it in early) and then revised later for accuracy.
+FAFSA is now available on the first of October the year before you plan on attending and can be filled out with your current tax return.

 Know What You’re Borrowing: Be wary of what type of loans you’re taking out, and what the stipulations are of those loans.
 Refer to the types of loans listed above.